Local Food Systems: An Overview

 Sale of Milk– In an effort to unify safety standards relating to milk and milk products, the Food and Drug Administration (FDA) has issued a model ordinance known as the Grade “A” Pasteurized Milk Ordinance (Grade “A” PMO).
 The Grade “A” PMO offers model language to assist states and municipalities in initiating and maintaining programs to prevent milk-borne illness.
 The Grade “A” PMO sets sanitation standards for the processing, handling, labeling of Grade “A” milk, and for the inspection of dairy farms and milk plants.
 States are encouraged to adopt the Grade “A” PMO in order to create a unified national system; however, there is no requirement that states do so.
 One area where this issue arises is the sale of raw milk.
 The FDA strongly recommends not selling raw milk, but the states have regulatory authority over raw milk.
 For more information regarding sale of milk and milk products, visit the Food Safety Reading Room.

-False Advertising & Fraud– Because there is not a set definition of “local food”, litigants can potentially bring false advertisement or fraud claims against food producers claiming their products are “locally grown”.
+False Advertising & Fraud– Because there is not a set definition of “local food,” litigants can potentially bring false advertisement or fraud claims against food producers claiming their products are “locally grown”.
 While false advertising and fraud have particularly high standards and burdens of proof, states may have statutes prohibiting false or misleading advertising.
 For more information regarding food labeling, visit the Food Labeling Reading Room.

 Federal Laws and Regulations

-National Organic Program- Some food that is grown and sold within a local food system is produced in accordance with the National Organic Program (NOP).
+National Organic Program– Some food grown and sold within a local food system is produced in accordance with the National Organic Program (NOP).
 The purpose of the NOP is to provide national consistency in the certification process of organic foods.
 For more information regarding the National Organic Program, visit the National Organic Program Reading Room.

-Sale of Meat and Poultry- Meat and poultry are sometimes sold through CSAs or through other direct marketing venues.
+Sale of Meat and Poultry– Meat and poultry are sometimes sold through CSAs or other direct marketing venues.
 If these products are sold or transported through interstate commerce, they must be inspected by the USDA under the Federal Meat Inspection Act (FMIA) or the Poultry Products Inspection Act (PPIA).
 If meat and poultry items do not enter interstate commerce and are raised, transported, and sold within a particular state, they are subject to the inspection laws of that state.
 For more information regarding the FMIA and the PPIA, visit the Food Safety Reading Room.

 Agricultural Labor– There are several federal laws that apply to agricultural labor.
 These laws may be relevant to farmers whether they hire farm employees or if they bring on interns or apprentices (also referred to as “trainees”).
 For more information regarding labor, visit the Labor Reading Room.